Annie's

 skating is the act of gliding over a smooth surface of ice on ice

-skates--boots with attached metal blades.
-For hundreds of years,
+metal blades.
+For hundreds of years, people could ice-skate only

-people could ice-skate only during the winter months in cold
+during the winter months in cold climates.
+They

-canals, lakes, ponds, and rivers.
+ponds, and rivers.
 Today, machines produce ice in

 indoor rinks, making ice skating a form of recreation that can be